tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 In this article I want to talk about Anki add-ons I recommend using when studying Japanese.
 Anki add-ons are small Python programs that extend or change functionality of Anki.
-To install an add-on open Anki, go to "Tools" > "Add-ons" > "Get add-ons" and paste the add-on's code.
+To install an add-on open Anki, go to "Tools" > "Add-ons" > "Get add-ons" and paste the code of the add-on.
-To find the code you need to open the add-on's page on [AnkiWeb](https://ankiweb.net/shared/addons/) and scroll down to the "Download" section.
+To find the code you need to open the corresponding add-on page on [AnkiWeb](https://ankiweb.net/shared/addons/) and scroll down to the "Download" section.